quette111/spotifyAPI/README.md

 2. **Developers** must obtain their own **Spotify Developer credentials** (Client ID and Client Secret) to run the app.
 3. The **Client Credentials Flow** is used to access public data, so there is no need for user login.

-Let me know if you'd like any changes to the README!